Chest Pain (cont.)

 - Find a local Doctor in your town

 The rash of shingles is caused by the varicella zoster virus, the same one that causes chickenpox.
 Once the virus enters the body, it hibernates in the nerve roots of the spinal column, only to emerge sometime in the future.
-The rash is diagnostic as it follows the nerve root as it leaves the back, and circles to the front of the chest, but not crossing the midline.
+The rash is diagnostic as it follows the nerve root as it leaves the back, and circles to the front of the chest, but never crosses the midline.

 Once the rash appears, the diagnosis is relatively easy for the health care professional.
 Unfortunately, the pain of shingles may begin a few days before the rash emerges and can be confusing to both patient and health care professional, since the pain and burning may seem out of proportion to the findings on physical examination.